Redback-Operations/redback-documentation/docs/cybersecurity/research/ids-and-wazuh/Choosing-Both-Suricata-and-Wazuh.md

 ---

 :::info
- **Last Edited:** 19 May 2024. **Author:** Tushar Sharma, Pranav Sharma  **Version:** 2.0.
+ **Last Edited:** 19 May 2024. **Author:** Tushar Sharma, Pranav Sharma  **Version:** 3.0.
 :::

 # Choosing Both Suricata and Wazuh: Understanding Their Unique Qualities

 ## Introduction

-Redback Operations, focuses on developing cutting-edge connected fitness devices.
+Redback Operations focuses on developing cutting-edge connected fitness devices.
 It requires the paramount importance of protecting user data and ensuring the integrity of the products.
 To enhance the security of the software systems within Redback Operations.
-To achieve this, we have implemented both Wazuh and Suricata on our virtual machine (VM) which will handle all the software project and data.
+We have implemented both Wazuh and Suricata on our virtual machine (VM) which will handle all the software project and data.
 This initiative is proactive approach to cybersecurity which aims to mitigate risks, ensure compliance, and enhance the safety, reliability, and peace of mind associated with our connected fitness technology.
 This document provides an overview of the need for implementing both Wazuh and Suricata, the strategic reasons behind their deployment, and the benefits they offer in terms of security, compliance, scalability, and operational efficiency.

 ## Why We Implemented Both Wazuh and Suricata?

 ###  1. Enhanced Security Posture

-Combining Wazuh and Suricata enhances the ability to detect and respond to security threats.
-Wazuh provides real-time analysis of logs and system activities, while Suricata offers deep packet inspection and network traffic analysis [1] [2].
-Together, they create a strong security framework capable of identifying and mitigating both internal and external threats.

-### 2. Compliance and Reporting

-Wazuh’s comprehensive monitoring and reporting capabilities ensure that Redback Operations meets regulatory compliance requirements such as GDPR, HIPAA, and PCI DSS.
-Suricata complements this by offering detailed insights into network traffic, helping in submission inspects.
-This dual approach strengthens the position during compliance audits and reduces the risk of non-compliance penalties.
+Wazuh is a Security Information and Event Management (SIEM) solution which focuses on collecting and analysing logs and events from hosts, applications, and network devices for security monitoring and threat detection [1].
+Whereas Suricata is a Network Intrusion Detection System (NIDS) that focuses on inspecting network traffic and packets to detect threats like intrusions, DDoS attacks, and suspicious network activities.
+By combining these two solutions, we can achieve comprehensive security coverage, by combining both solutions.

-### 3. Scalability and Flexibility
+### 2. Scalability and Flexibility

 Both Wazuh and Suricata are designed to scale with our growing infrastructure.
-Wazuh handles log and event monitoring across multiple endpoints, while Suricata efficiently processes high-speed network traffic.
+Wazuh can handle log and event monitoring across multiple endpoints, while Suricata efficiently processes high-speed network traffic.
 This ensures that our security measures remain effective as our operations expand, without the need for frequent upgrades or replacements.

-### 4. Improved Operational Efficiency
+### 3. Improved Operational Efficiency

-Centralizing security monitoring with Wazuh and leveraging Suricata's network detection capabilities streamline our security operations.
-This reduces the workload to security teams and project handlers.
-Additionally, the ability to see the workflow of project handlers enables us to monitor who did what and when, ensuring accountability and transparency.
+Centralizing security monitoring with Wazuh and leveraging Suricata's network detection capabilities streamlines our security operations.
+This reduces the workload on security teams and project handlers, enabling efficient threat detection and response.

-### 5. Comprehensive Security Monitoring
+### 4. Comprehensive Security Monitoring

-By implementing both Wazuh and Suricata, we have significantly enhanced our ability to detect and respond to security threats.
-Wazuh's host-based monitoring complements Suricata's network-based detection, providing comprehensive coverage across our entire infrastructure [2].
-This layered defence mechanism ensures that we can monitor and protect against a wide range of cyber threats, ensuring the safety, reliability, and integrity.
+Implementing both solutions helps to providing comprehensive security monitoring and threat detection capabilities.
+Wazuh aids in monitoring host activities, file integrity, and security configurations, while Suricata helps identify external threats and monitor overall network health.

 ## Why we didn’t Implemented Only One Solution

 Implementing only one solution, whether Wazuh or Suricata, would expose significant security risks and operational challenges.
-As Relying solely on one solution would create critical security gaps.
+As Relying solely on one solution would create critical security gaps [1].
 For example, relying solely on Wazuh for host-based monitoring might overlook network-level threats, while depending exclusively on Suricata for network detection might miss insights into system-level activities and events.
 This fragmented approach leaves us vulnerable to various cyber threats, compromising our ability to maintain compliance with regulatory requirements and reducing operational efficiency.
-Regulatory compliance requirements demand a comprehensive approach to security monitoring and threat detection.

 Implementing only one solution that may not provide the necessary breadth and depth of coverage to meet these requirements effectively.
-For instance, while Wazuh's robust monitoring capabilities help us meet regulatory standards by providing detailed insights into host-level activities and events, Suricata's network-based detection capabilities are equally crucial for identifying and mitigating threats that originate from external sources or traverse our network infrastructure.
+For instance, while Wazuh's robust monitoring capabilities help us meet regulatory standards by providing detailed insights into host-level activities and events, Suricata's network-based detection capabilities are equally crucial for identifying and mitigating threats that originate from external sources or traverse our network [1].

 A single solution may lack the scalability and flexibility needed to adapt to the ongoing projects that are growing.
 Wazuh and Suricata are designed to scale seamlessly, offering flexibility in deployment and management across various environments.
-By leveraging both solutions, we can accommodate changes in our infrastructure without compromising security effectiveness or operational efficiency, ensuring that our security measures remain robust and effective in the face of evolving threats.
+It ensures that our security measures remain robust and effective in the face of evolving threats.
 Additionally, adopting a multi-layered security approach enhances our ability to detect and respond to sophisticated cyber threats effectively.
 Combining the capabilities of Wazuh and Suricata allows us to correlate security events and incidents across different layers of our infrastructure, providing a more comprehensive view of our security landscape.